 Gravitational waves are distortions of spacetime which propagate through space at the speed of light.
-Several large-scale interferometric gravitational wave detectors have been constructed for their direct detection.
-So-called first generation detectors (TAMA, GEO, LIGO, Virgo) have performed scientific observations.
+Several large-scale interferometric gravitational wave detectors have been constructed for their direct detection, and so-called the first generation detectors such as TAMA, GEO, LIGO and Virgo have performed scientific observations.
 However, they had a detection probability of only a few percent per year at best and gravitational waves have not been detected by them yet.
-More sensitive detectors which are capable of detecting many events per year are necessary.
-Based on the experience gathered with the first generation detectors, second generation detectors have been designed with thousands of times higher probability of gravitational wave detection.
-The Japanese second generation detector, KAGRA was funded recently and is now being constructed.
+Based on the experience gathered with the first generation detectors, second generation detectors such as advanced LIGO, advanced Virgo and KAGRA are being upgraded or constructed, with about thousands of times higher probability of gravitational wave detection.
+They also feature in expanding the detection band to lower frequency down to $\sim 10~{\rm Hz}$, to allow detection of a greater variety of gravitational wave sources.

-Seismic motion is an inevitable noise source for ground-based interferometric gravitational wave detectors.
-The continuous and random motion of the ground can excite the motions of the optical components of an interferometer, resulting in a displacement noise (seismic noise).
-In order to reduce the noise, vibration isolation systems are installed to isolate the optics in the interferometer from ground.
-The vibration isolation systems for LCGT will be based on the Seismic Attenuation System (SAS), which has been developed for TAMA and advanced LIGO.
-The objective of the system is to achieve seismic attenuation starting from sufficiently low frequencies ( $\leq 0.1Hz$ ) and to reduce the Root Mean Square (RMS) displacement and velocity of the optics below the level of ~ 0.1 $\mu$ m and 0.1 $\mu$ m/s, for stable operation and fast lock acquisition of the interferometer.
+The Seismic motion is an inevitable noise source of the terrestrial interferometric gravitational wave detectors.
+The continuous and random motion of the ground can excite the motions of the optics composing the interferometer, resulting in a displacement noise.
+As the seismic noise limits the detector sensitivity in the low frequency band, improvement of the seismic isolation system is mandatory for expanding the gravitational detection band to lower frequency.
+The Japanese second generation detector KAGRA adopts vibration isolation systems based on the Seismic Attenuation System (SAS) technologies, which have been developed for TAMA, advanced LIGO and advanced Virgo.
+The objective of the SAS is to provide passive seismic attenuation starting from sufficiently low frequencies ($\leq 0.1 Hz$) and suppress the seismic noise well below the other noise levels at frequencies above few Hz.
+On the other hand, the SAS-based system tends to fluctuate the suspended optics at low frequencies and such fluctuation can degrade the detector sensitivity or disturb the continuous operation of the interferometer.
+Therefore it is required to suppress the low frequency vibration with the aid of active control systems.